Caterpillar314/draw-color/README.md

 # Drawing other datasets

+You must put your new dataset in a "dataset" folder which should be in the same place than your "draw-color" folder : ```../dataset/my_dataset/```.
+Be careful, your images will be cropped and resized to 64x64 pixels.
+You can either change the img_size parameter or pre-resize the images yourself if you are not satisfied.

+The algo worked well with the CelebA dataset that you can find [here](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).

 ## Training

 * ```python3 color_train.py -d CelebA -n test_CelebA```

+The checkpoints and results will be saved in ```logs/test_CelebA```.
+The parameters of the training are saved in ```logs/test_CelebA/args.json```.

+The previous training options are still available, as well as :
+* ``` -d ``` : The name of your dataset folder.
+Default : CelebA.
+* ``` -v ``` : Visualize the attention box in the results.
+Default : False.
+* ``` -ne ``` : Number of epochs for the training.
+Default : 25.
+* ``` -is ``` : Size of your images.
+Default : 178.

 ## Generate new images

 * ```python3 color_generate.py -f logs/test_CelebA```

+The generated images will be saved in ```logs/test_CelebA/generation```.
+This script samples some latent vectors and writes the corresponding images.
+The previous generation options are still available.

 ## Visualize the latent vectors

 * ```python3 color_dataviz.py -f logs/test_CelebA```

+The graph will be saved in ```logs/test_CelebA/dataviz```.
+The previous options are still available.